 To reverse this, build into your leadership practice what I call the “Why for What” reflex; for every important project or body of work you engage in or delegate, explain why it is important and how it connects with the organization’s vision and strategy.
 Ask employees to make that connection as well so they see the process of doing related to the purpose of doing.
 Begin your meetings with an examination of critical projects and their importance and then discuss their status; start with strategy, then go to tactics and task.

-Strategic thinking done in a vacuum is nothing more than illusion.
-In order to fully vet any form of strategic idea, you have to include the affected constituents through a collaborative and iterative processes.
-Don’t confuse this with brainstorming – it is more akin to quality control.
-This action also supports the rigor needed to teach your mind to look beyond the boundaries of the initial reaction.
+Strategic Thinking done in a vacuum is nothing more than illusion.
+In order to fully vet any form of strategic idea, you have to include the affected constituents through a collaborative and iterative process.
+Don’t confuse this with brainstorming.
+This action also supports the rigor needed to teach your mind to look beyond the boundaries of the initial reaction and perceptions.

-Example: In all the aforementioned examples it is clear that other resources were leveraged to come to the final conclusions and too help “provoke” the deepest levels of strategic thinking.
-My experience shows that by involving others in the process you benefit from diversity of thought and expedited due diligence through knowledge sharing.
-I fully understand that at times we don’t have the benefit of this extension of the “thinking process” yet I would suggest you seek it when it is available.
+My experience shows that by involving others in the process, you benefit from diversity of thought and expedited due diligence through knowledge sharing.
+I fully understand that at times we don’t have the benefit of this extension of the “thinking process” yet, I would suggest you seek it when it is available.